 If you were ever in doubt about just how polarizing architecture can be, look no further than the radical restoration of Matrera Castle in Villamartin on the southeast coast of Spain.
 The transformation of crumbling stone ruins on Pajarete Hill outside of Cádiz went viral upon publication across a wide variety of media sites, with responses from readers ranging from considered adulation to unbridled outrage.
 Carquero Arquitectura’s remarkable project split the architectural community down the middle like never before.

 In such a situation, the democratic nature of Architizer’s A+Awards comes into its own as the ultimate litmus test for contemporary architecture across the globe.
-Upon hearing that Matrera Castle was shortlisted for the awards in the Architecture +Preservation category, there was much bemusement from those at The Guardian, frequent commentators on the project and the controversy it has provoked in recent weeks.
-However, the results are now in, and the people have spoken: Carquero Arquitectura has triumphed in our public poll with a huge 52 percent of the total vote.
+Upon hearing that Matrera Castle was shortlisted for the awards in the Architecture +Preservation category, there was much bemusement from those at The Guardian, frequent commentators on the project and the controversy it provoked.
+However, the results came in, and the people spoke: Carquero Arquitectura triumphed in our public poll with a huge 52 percent of the total vote.

 Before and after: the restoration of Matrera Castle; image © Leandro Cabello | Carquero Arquitectura

 The Andalusian fortress tower — a local landmark with historical significance — had been severely damaged by heavy rains three years ago, making it structurally unstable and in urgent need of rescuing.
 Carquero Arquitectura’s proposal involved the use of locally sourced limestone with an outer coating of pale lime mortar and glass fiber, filling in the voids left behind over the decades and echoing the original volume.
 As the architects explain, “The essence of the project is not intended to be … an image of the future, but rather a reflection of its own past, of its own origin.”